 The Housing Element is one of the elements of the County's General Plan, which in fact comprises three long-range planning documents that provide guidance for future development in Alameda County: the Eden Area General Plan, Castro Valley General Plan, and East County Area Plan.
 For the General Plan to provide effective guidance on land use issues, the goals, policies, and programs of each element must be internally consistent with other elements.
 This Housing Element builds upon the existing General Plan and is consistent with its goals and policies.
-Various Housing Element programs require Zoning Code amendments, and some will require amendments to the General Plan will be amended concurrently to ensure consistency across planning documents.
+Various Housing Element programs require Zoning Code amendments, and some will require amendments to the General Plan for consistency.
+As those Housing Element programs are implemented, the General Plan will be amended concurrently to ensure consistency across planning documents.
 In the event an element of the General Plan is amended, the County will consider the impacts of the amendment on the other elements to maintain consistency across all documents.